jmaldon1/Docuhash/README.md

 -User Login/Authentication system

--MongoDB database that stores all hash information
+-MongoDB database that stores all hash & user information

 -PDF parser that converts PDF documents to TXT document to allow for document Hashing